Like Arizona Law, Ordinance Invites Racial Profiling

 FOR IMMEDIATE RELEASE

-The ACLU's lawsuit charges that Fremont's law is at odds with the clear constitutional mandate imposing a uniform federal immigration enforcement system and has a discriminatory effect on those who look or sound "foreign."
+The ACLU’s lawsuit, filed on July 21 in the U.S. District Court for the District of Nebraska, charges that Fremont’s law is at odds with the clear constitutional mandate imposing a uniform federal immigration enforcement system and has a discriminatory effect on those who look or sound “foreign.”

 U.S. citizens who have family members who cannot prove their immigration status are worried about the impact the law will have on their ability to live together as a family, and employers are concerned that the error-ridden employment verification program will force them to turn away lawfully authorized workers.
 Residents of the town have already felt the discriminatory impact of the law.